 Since not having a backup may not be a good idea, we recommend considering using a backup tool even if you find solutions to this problem.
 The most appropriate tool to use in this case is Mobitrix WhatsApp Transfer.

-• Restore WhatsApp messages to an iPhone or Android device.
+- Restore WhatsApp messages to an iPhone or Android device.
 (This can also be done by iCloud or Google drive.
-However, it will be very slow if the network is poor.)
+But it will be very slow if the network is poor.)

-The following is a simple step by step guide to use Mobitrix to create a full backup of WhatsApp to your computer:
+Here is a simple step-by-step guide to create a full WhatsApp backup on your computer.

 Step 1: Open the program after successful installation and click on “Back up WhatsApp on Devices”.